 Irony drumroll please: This is a post on mental fatigue.

 I can feel mental fatigue set in.
 I have a pretty decent stamina for making decisions, being alert and focused, toggling between reading, writing, talking, holding space for others, and my own perceptions.
 But, when I am exhausted mentally, I feel it physically.
 Sometimes I can’t make decisions.
 Sometimes I lose my concentration within a matter of seconds.
-My short term memory is effected.
-And I have trouble expressing myself verbally.
+My short term memory is effected and I have trouble expressing myself verbally.

 For many us mental fatigue or exhaustion may be a result of cognitive load from our work life, our family life, personal conflict, conflict in society, or our choices (e.g. lack of quality sleep).
 Mental fatigue in healthy individuals can be observed and measured neurologically.
 When we are mentally tired it effects us.